 Start now by reporting animal abuse when you see it.
 Do not be deterred from reporting by law enforcement who sometimes incorrectly inform citizens that animal cruelty cases are not criminal.
 They are.
 As Harris County’s next DA, Kim Ogg will:

-- Establish a countywide animal cruelty reporting system that insures investigation
+- Establish a countywide animal cruelty reporting system that ensures investigations will take place

 - Link public and private responders with the DA’s Office Animal Welfare Prosecution Unit